How much do you charge?

 Therapy is your time and space, so we talk about whatever you feel is most important.
 As your therapist, I might inquire about certain areas of your life (and I might gently notice what you choose to discuss and what you choose not to discuss), but you are always free to decide upon both topic and pace.

 Not at all!
-I work with a variety of individuals with concerns including eating and weight related disorders, life stress, low self-esteem, relationship difficulties, depression, anxiety, worry, unhappiness, concerns about life direction, life dissatisfaction, trauma, and self-harm.
+I work with a variety of individuals with concerns including eating and weight related disorders, life stress, low self-esteem, relationship difficulties, depression, anxiety, worry, unhappiness, concerns about life direction, and life dissatisfaction.

 No!
 My goal as your therapist is to make myself obsolete.
 In other words, you gain the skills needed to satisfactorily tend to your emotional needs, thereby reaching a point where you no longer require my assistance.
 Having said that, I also see therapy as a lifelong journey -- as something you can cycle in and out of as needed over the years.